 Unfortunately, AMPK and other beneficial downstream pathways are switched off upon refeeding as the energy stress is reduced.
 However, by taking Nuchido TIME+ when breaking your fast you can maintain NAD+ production and sirtuin activation, extending the cellular benefits of fasting.

-Nuchido TIME+ is clinically proven to boost NAD+ levels by an average of 242% and increase sirtuin activation.
+Nuchido TIME+ is clinically proven to boost NAD+ levels and increase sirtuin activation.
 Nuchido TIME+ also contains ingredients that are known to activate AMPK including: Rutin, Alpha Lipoic Acid (ALA), Quercetin and Epigallocatechin gallate (EGCG), to further simulate the benefits of fasting.